dlee1828/dlee1828.github.io/markdown/make-phony.md

 > …the syntax is verbose and can be hard to remember.
 The explicit list of phony targets, written separately from the recipe definitions, also introduces the risk of accidentally defining a new non-phony target.
 >

-A simple way to improve this syntax would be to allow users to specify phony targets directly in rules themselves.
+A simple way to improve this syntax would be to allow users to specify phony targets directly in their rules.
 Consider, for example, if you could indicate that a target is phony by prefixing its name with an underscore:

 ```makefile
 _clean: